WohlSoft/SDL-Mixer-X/docs/index.md

   * Added ADLMIDI Extra functions: Change bank ID, enable/disable high-level tremolo, enable/disable high-level vibrato, enable/disable scalable modulation, Set path to custom bank file (You can use [this editor](https://github.com/Wohlstand/OPL3BankEditor) to create or edit them)
   * Added OPNMIDI Extra function: Set path to custom bank file (You can use [this editor](https://github.com/Wohlstand/OPN2BankEditor) to create or edit them)
   * Music tempo change function: you can change speed of playing music by giving the factor value while music is playing.
 Works for MIDI (libADLMIDI and libOPNMIDI), GME, and XMP.
+  * Added music functions with the `Stream` suffix which can alter individual properties of every opened music and even play them concurrently.
+* Added an ability to set individual effects per every `Mix_Music` instance.
+* Built-in effects (such as 3D-position, distance, panning, and reverse stereo) now supported per every `Mix_Music` instance
 * Added support of [extra arguments](http://wohlsoft.ru/pgewiki/SDL_Mixer_X#Path_arguments) in the tail of the file path, passed into Mix_LoadMUS function.
 * Added ability to build shared library in the <u>stdcall</u> mode with static linking of libSDL on Windows to use it as independent audio library with other languages like VB6 or .NET.
 * CMake building systems in use